Continuous Prediction with Experts' Advice: Introduction

 \item \textbf{Discretized quantile regret bound.} Next, we discretize the algorithm from the previous section while preserving the anytime quantile regret guarantees (\Theorem{eps_quantile_regret}).
 This algorithm is also parameter-free, and improves upon the best-known\footnote{In independent work, \citet{ZhangCP22} developed an algorithm using coin-betting and a similar potential function to the one we use and which yields a similar quantile regret bound.
 We further discuss how to obtain the bound from their results in~\Section{DiscreteQuantileRegret}.
 In contrast, our analysis is quite self-contained, and avoids using the coin-betting framework. } quantile regret bounds in the literature.
 Furthermore, our analysis closely matches the continuous-time analysis.

-\item \textbf{Improved anytime continuous regret with independent experts.} We design an anytime continuous-time algorithm with $\sqrt{2 T \ln n}$ regret (a.s. for all $T$), asymptotically in $n$, when the gains are independent Brownian Motion (\Theorem{CtsOptRegret}).
+\item \textbf{Improved anytime continuous regret with independent experts.} We design an anytime continuous-time algorithm with $\sqrt{2 T \ln n}$ regret (a.s. for all $T$), asymptotically in $n$, when the gains are independent Brownian motions (\Theorem{CtsOptRegret}).
 A simple argument shows that this is optimal (\Proposition{ContinuousLB}): for any algorithm and \emph{fixed} time $T > 0$, the expected regret at time $T$ exceeds $\sqrt{2 T \ln n}(1-o(1))$.
 Thus, against independent experts, the anytime setting is no harder than the fixed-time setting.
-This gives some evidence that $\sqrt{2 T \ln n}$ anytime regret against all adversaries might be possible, matching the optimal fixed-time regret. \end{itemize}
+This shows that independent experts, source of many of the known lower-bounds on regret, are not enough to prove tighter lower-bounds in the anytime setting in continuous time.
+This can also be seen as evidence that $\sqrt{2 T \ln n}$ anytime regret against all adversaries might be possible, matching the optimal fixed-time regret. \end{itemize}